FitDevs-withKat/Fitness-Accountability/README.md

 [↑ Go to top ↑](#quick-access-index)

 ### Step 2 - Inputting information in the JSON file
-In the file you just made, copy and paste the below template:<br>
+In the file you just made, copy and paste the template:<br>
 ```json
 {
   "name": "",